GyeonghunKim/hw03/README.md

 ## 0. prelim.
 This is for homework 3 of SNU TPCS2 class
 Codes related to measuring program operating time and run test refer to Eric(TA)'s code.
+I use -O3 -Ofast compiler flag for optimization.
 ## 1. Basic information
 In utils.cpp, it includes some functions about print, sum, ... etc..
 In primes.cpp, it includes some functions about get prime numbers under some input integer N